publisha/publisha.github.io/pages/multiplatform_at_home.md

 Go to [https://atom.io](https://atom.io) and install atom for your PC

 If you have successfully dowloaded the configuration file above, you should see the toolbar along the bottom of the Atom window.
-If not, you will need to install the packages yourself.
+If not, you _may_* install the packages yourself.
 Here are the instructions for doing that:

 Locate the `Packages` menu and scroll down to `Settings View > Install packages/themes`